BanceDev/QuakePrism/docs/MANUAL.md

 insert screenshot here of new project popup
 ```

-Upon pressing the new project button you will be presented with a popup that allows for you to select one of four project templates.
+Upon pressing the new project button you will be presented with a popup that allows for you to select one of three project templates.
 The currently selected template can be seen above the text prompt for the new project name.
 In order to make a new project select the desired template by clicking on it, name your project using the prompt, and then select the make project button.

 If you choose the Import PAK option then you will additionally need to import any number of Quake PAK files and then select a codebase between either the Quake Prism blank template or the id1 template from the original Quake game.